reuterbal/photobooth/README.md

 ## Installation and usage

 ### Hardware requirements
-* Some computer/SoC that is able to run Python 3 as well as any of the supported camera libraries
+* Some computer/SoC that is able to run Python 3.5+ as well as any of the supported camera libraries
-* Camera supported by gPhoto 2 (see [compatibility list](http://gphoto.org/doc/remote/)) or OpenCV (e.g., most standard webcams).
+* Camera supported by gPhoto 2 (see [compatibility list](http://gphoto.org/doc/remote/)), OpenCV (e.g., most standard webcams), or a Raspberry Pi Camera Module.
 * Optional: External buttons and lamps (in combination with GPIO-enabled hardware)

 ### Installing and running the photobooth